 5) Have you guys ever seen one of these before?

-I’m not sure of the exact name but it’s a sport-specific body buffer (here’s a similar one on Amazon) – you use it to deliver a deep tissue massage for your muscles.
+I’m not sure of the exact name but it’s a sport-specific body buffer – you use it to deliver a deep tissue massage for your muscles.
 It’s great for warming up muscles – my trainer Paul from Capital Energy Training brought it to our session today and used it to loosen up my fascia (connective tissue) in my legs, hips, IT band, etc. to improve range of motion for some stretches.
 It worked – we did some stretches after and I definitely had better range of motion!
 It felt really good, too.
 I was sore from yesterday’s speedwork so I was glad today’s session was low key!
 Felt really good to stretch it out.

 6) The extreme heat we had all week kind of finally broke last night with some thunderstorms!
 It’s still crazy humid today but less hot.
 I celebrated by taking a conference call I had this morning while out walking.
 Hizzah!